HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 When listing all items, the service sends `AdminChallenge` to verify that the client holds the private RSA key of the planet administrator (the checker). `AdminChallenge` consists on N bytes.
 The client receives the challenge, prepends it with the first 4 bytes of the session AES key, signs it with their RSA private key, and sends it back in `AdminResponse`.
 The service then verifies that the signature starts with the first 4 bytes of the session AES key followed by the challenge that was initially sent.

-The vulnerability is a combination of four weaknesses:
+This challenge can be passed without knowing the private key due to a combination of four weaknesses:
 * the signature doesn't implement any padding;
 * the public exponent is small (17);
 * the challenge is placed in the most significant bits of the message;